jiss-beep/team-collaboration-demo/README.md

 # Safe Grub - Allergy Detection Web App
 Try it out!
 [SafeGrub](https://shiny-croissant-1456de.netlify.app/)
 ## Inspiration
 Food allergies are a significant concern for individuals who need to carefully monitor their diet.
-Reading and understanding food labels can be time-consuming and challenging, especially for people with visual impairments or those who struggle with ingredient analysis.
-Our team was motivated to develop an innovative solution to assist individuals in quickly identifying potential allergens in food products.
-Thus, we created Safe Grub, a web app that utilizes computer vision and natural language processing to detect allergies in food items.
+Reading and understanding long ingredient labels can be time-consuming and challenging.
+Safe Grub is designed to assist individuals in quickly identifying potential allergens by allowing them to paste or type ingredient lists for instant analysis.
 ## What it does
-Safe Grub utilizes computer vision and the Clarifai API to enable users to scan food wrappers using their webcam.
-The web app captures an image of the food item, detects the barcode using Clarifai's barcode reader AI model, and extracts the serial number.
-It then parses through a database of ingredients to identify any common allergens associated with the serial number.
-Finally, Safe Grub uses text-to-speech technology to read the list of ingredients aloud, ensuring accessibility for individuals with visual impairments.
+Safe Grub is now a text-based tool that checks any provided ingredient list against a comprehensive local database of common allergens.

+Text Input: Users paste an ingredient list (or any text) into a dedicated field.

+Local Analysis: The app instantly parses the text, normalizing and checking every term against defined lists for "The Big Eight" allergens.

+Instant Results: It provides a clear, immediate warning if any common allergens are detected.
 ## How we built it
-Safe Grub is built as a web application using HTML, CSS, and JavaScript.
-We utilized the following components and technologies:
+Safe Grub is built as a single-page web application using HTML, CSS, and JavaScript.
+We utilized the following components:

-- **Webcam Access:** We accessed the user's webcam stream using the `navigator.mediaDevices.getUserMedia` API.
-- **Canvas:** We used the HTML elements to display the video feed and capture frames from the webcam.
-- **Clarifai API:** We integrated the Clarifai API to detect the barcode from the captured image and extract the serial number.
-- **Ingredient Database:** We created a database of common allergens and their associated serial numbers.
-- **Text-to-Speech:** We employed JavaScript's text-to-speech capabilities to read the list of ingredients aloud.
+Local Database: All common allergens are stored in hardcoded JavaScript Sets for instant lookup speed.

+Text Parsing: Robust JavaScript functions handle unstructured text input, splitting ingredients by various delimiters (commas, parentheses, etc.) for accurate matching.

 ## Challenges we ran into
-During the development of Safe Grub, we encountered several challenges:
+During the development of Safe Grub, we encountered one challenge:
-- **Webcam Access:** Configuring the webcam access and capturing frames required understanding the `getUserMedia` API and dealing with cross-browser compatibility.
-- **Barcode Detection:** Integrating the Clarifai API and correctly extracting the barcode's serial number presented some complexities.
-- **Ingredient Parsing:** Building an efficient ingredient parsing algorithm to match the extracted serial number with the allergen database required careful consideration.
+- **Database Implementation:** We struggled to find a perfect database to store our food data for fetching and showing it to the users.

 ## Accomplishments that we're proud of
 Despite the challenges, our team achieved several milestones throughout the development process: